 Author: Amy Wolf

 Jan.
-19, 2015—President Obama is set to talk to the nation on Jan.
-20 for his State of the Union address.
+7, 2016—President Obama is set to talk to the nation on Jan.
+12 for his final State of the Union address.
 Vanderbilt has an array of experts available.

 Dec.
 2, 2015—An extensive new study by two Vanderbilt University researchers challenges common assumptions about gun violence and mental illness that often emerge in the aftermath of mass shootings.